 Aside from natural and organic latex mattresses, more affordable ones made from synthetic or hybrid latex are also available.

 Just like polyurethane foam, synthetic latex is a petroleum-based material made from styrene-butadiene rubber (SBR).
 Unlike natural latex, synthetic latex tends to be less elastic and less durable.
-It usually goes through a period of off-gassing (the process of releasing chemicals into the air), but it definitely costs less.
+It usually goes through a period of off-gassing (the process of releasing chemicals into the air) and often has different type of odour than natural rubber.

 Hybrid or blended latex mattresses are manufactured in a variety of ways using a mixture of natural and synthetic latex components so the odour and the intensity of the odour can vary quite a bit from model to model.

-For particularly sensitive individuals, the best way to avoid or minimize the smell in brand new mattresses is by opting for one made from 100% natural latex.
+For particularly sensitive individuals, the best way to avoid or minimize the smell in brand new mattresses is by asking the manufacturer to air out the layers prior to making the mattress.
+Air and light degrade all foams including including latex so this is only done for a short period of time (2-3 weeks).
 By avoiding poly-foam mattresses, you’re already reducing the chance of being bothered by off-gassing and chemical smells.

 However, even with natural latex mattresses, there are further steps you can take to ensure you ultimately end up with the least-smelling mattress there is:

-Remember, all latex products have some odour but you probably won’t notice it unless you’re particularly sensitive to smells.
+Remember, all latex products have some odour but you probably won’t be bothered unless you’re particularly sensitive to smells.
 Latex Pillows and Latex Mattress Toppers tend to have a more noticeable smell due to their proximity to your face and lighter coverings.
-All our latex, in all our products, is GOLS Organic certified and tested by the Eco-Institut for smell and VOCs, so you can be sure what you’re smelling isn’t harmful to you or your family’s health.
+All our latex, in all our products, is GOLS Organic certified and tested by the Eco-Institut for smell, VOCs and harmful substances, so you can be sure what you’re smelling isn’t harmful to you or your family’s health.